 In 2010, Froman was named company photographer for the Miami City Ballet, where he shot for two years.
 He has been flown twice to Copenhagen, Denmark to photograph and produce 50-page programs for the Royal Danish Ballet.
 He's photographed for American Ballet Theatre, the ABT Studio Company, the Alvin Ailey Extension Program, the Ailey School and Ailey II, the American Musical and Dramatic Academy, and three consecutive years for the dance company Morphoses, producing posters that lined the corridors of the New York City subway system.

 He's photographed for the PBS series "Dance in America," the New York Musical Theater Festival, the Fire Island Dance Festival, American Dance Machine for the 21st Century and the Vail International Dance Festival.
 Froman was the official in-house photographer three seasons in a row for designer Joseph Altuzarra's New York Fashion Week show.
 In 2015, Froman's exhibit BODIES/ BUILDINGS was featured at the Jacob's Pillow Dance Festival, while his exhibit ATHLETES OF GOD showed for two months in 2017 at New York City's 92nd Street Y.

 Froman is also an established Broadway photographer.
-He's photographed the marketing campaigns for Broadway's The Phantom of the Opera, After Midnight, Les Miserables, Billy Elliot: The Musical, Memphis, Mary Poppins, Diner, Flashdance: The Musical and Lincoln Center's Preludes and How to Transcend a Happy Marriage.
+He's photographed the marketing campaigns for Broadway's The Phantom of the Opera, After Midnight, Les Miserables, Billy Elliot: The Musical, Memphis, Mary Poppins, Diner, Flashdance: The Musical and Lincoln Center's Preludes, How to Transcend a Happy Marriage and The Headlands.